SuyashLakhotia/UniversityNotes/CZ 3006 - Net-Centric Computing/Web Programming Fundamentals.md

 	- At the lowest level, all connections use TCP/IP.
 	- Every node has a unique numeric address i.e. IP Address.
 - **The Web** is a collection of software and protocols on the Internet (e.g. HTTP, TELNET, FTP).
-- **Client-Server Programming** involves clients requesting resources from a server through a browser and servers responding with requested resources.
+- **Client-Server Programming** involves clients requesting resources from a server through a browser and servers responding with the requested resources.
 - **Domain Names** are textual names of computers on the Internet.
-	- The fully qualified domain name is the host name and all the domain names.
+	- The fully qualified domain name is the host name and all the domain names i.e. `host-name.domain-names`.
 	- DNS Servers convert fully qualified domain names to IP addresses.
 - **Unformed Resource Locators (URLs)** are addresses to specific resources.
 	- General Form: `scheme:object-address`
-		- The `scheme` is often a communication protocol like http, telnet, ftp etc.
+		- The `scheme` is often a communication protocol like `http`, `telnet`, `ftp` etc.
 	- URLs cannot include spaces or any of a collection of other special characters (semicolons, colons etc.).
 	- If the doc-path ends with a `/`, it's a directory.
 - **Web Servers** provide responses to browser requests.
 	- Responses can be existing documents or dynamically built documents.
-	- Web servers run as background processes in the operating system, monitoring a communication port.
+	- Web servers run as background processes in the operating system, monitoring a communication port and accepting HTTP requests as they appear.

 ## HTTP (Hyper Text Transfer Protocol)